rvp-group/srrg2-hipe/README.md

 **HiPE** can initialize the pose graph in a *non-linear* fashion.
 Further, the sparse structure of the coarse-grained representation enables an efficient initialization on large-scale problem instances without performance loses compared to [existing methods](https://www.cc.gatech.edu/~dellaert/ftp/Carlone15icra.pdf).

-A detailed description of the algorithm and an analysis of its performances can be found in our [paper - **FILL ME**]
+A detailed description of the algorithm and an analysis of its performances can be found in our [paper](https://ieeexplore.ieee.org/document/9601288)

 ## Requirements